TBDA-Classes/2025G2/docs/ui_ux/ui_ux_research.md

 - Supports **real-time refresh** and sorting by priority, time, or machine.
 - Optional **filter panel** for alarm type, location, or affected program.

-**Why it matters:**
-Timely visibility of alarms is essential for minimizing downtime and ensuring safety.
-The `AlarmFeed` component helps teams react quickly by combining alarm data with contextual information and providing direct access to the relevant time window or machine involved.

 ---